Prohibition on obtaining certified cost or pricing data (10 U.S.C. chapter 271 and 41 U.S.C. CHAPTER 35)

 Key Rules

-- No Certified Cost or Pricing Data Below SAT
+- No Certified Data Below Simplified Acquisition Threshold

-- Certified cost or pricing data cannot be obtained for acquisitions at or below the simplified acquisition threshold (SAT).
+- Certified cost or pricing data must not be obtained for acquisitions at or below the simplified acquisition threshold.

 - Exceptions to Certified Data Requirement

-- Exceptions include adequate price competition, prices set by law/regulation, commercial products/services, waivers, and certain modifications.
+- Exceptions include adequate price competition, prices set by law/regulation, commercial products/services, and waivers.
+Each has specific standards and documentation requirements.

 - Waivers